 This course provides the computational skills needed to solve problems commonly encountered in various general occupational fields.
 Students with an interest in business should consider MTH 163, Business Mathematics.
 Students with an interest in health fields should consider MTH 165, Health Science Mathematics.
 Topics covered include: sets, whole and integer number systems, practical algebra, geometry, measurements, the metric system, ratio and proportion problems, graphs, and statistics.
-This course is currently offered only in the self-paced format.
+This course is offered in a self-paced format and occasionally in the standard lecture format.

 MTH 097.
 INTRODUCTORY ALGEBRA......
-4 credit hours

-Prerequisite: MTH 039 or placement test equivalent
+4 credit hours Prerequisite: MTH 039 or placement test equivalent

-This is a first-year high school algebra course.
+The scope and content of this course is equivalent to a first-year high school algebra course.
 Topics include: the whole, integers, rational and real number systems, algebraic operations, solving equations, practical applications, inequalities, graphing, systems of equations, polynomials, rational expressions, roots and radicals, and quadratic equations.
 This is a standard lecture format course.
 The content of this course is offered in the self-paced format as MTH 097A and MTH 097B.